-The United States Government Accountability Office's Standards for Internal Control in the Federal Government, GAO-14-704G (the Standards), Section 10.08, states:
+The U.S. Government Accountability Office's Standards for Internal Control in the Federal Government, GAO-14-704G, Section 10.08, states:

 Management designs control activities for appropriate coverage of objectives and risks in the operations.
 Operational process transform inputs into outputs to achieve the organization's objectives.
 Management designs entity-level control activities, transaction control activities, or both depending on the level of precision needed so that the entity meets its objectives and addresses related risks.